-This topic describes the best practices of Message Queue for Apache Kafka producers to help you reduce errors when messages are sent.
-The best practices in this topic are written for a Java client.
+This topic describes best practices of Message Queue for Apache Kafka producers to help you reduce errors when you send messages.
+The best practices in this topic are written based on a Java client.
 The basic concepts and ideas are the same for other languages, but the implementation details may be different.

 Send a message

 Future<RecordMetadata> metadataFuture = producer.send(new ProducerRecord<String, String>( topic, // The topic of the message. null, // The partition number.
 We recommend that you set this parameter to null, and then the producer automatically allocates a partition number.
 System.currentTimeMillis(), // The timestamp.
 String.valueOf(value.hashCode()), // The message key. value // The message value. ));